oracle-livelabs/weblogic/webcenter-content/wcc-records/configure-event-time-disposition/configure-event-time-disposition.md

-# Event and Time based disposition rule on Software Agreement Record Folder
+# Event and Time based disposition rule on Software Agreement Records

 ## Introduction

-This lab will show you how to check-in a content item into the Software Agreement Record Folder and how the item is archived to a specific file location once the content has expired.
+This lab showcases how to use both event and time as the criteria for the disposition rule to act upon the records.
+It shows you how to set up the disposition rule based on the event and time.It shows you how to check-in a content item into the Software Agreement Record Folder and how the item is archived to a specific file location once the content has expired.The record goes through the workflow process and gets approved by the authorized user before getting expired.

-Estimated Time: 30 minutes
+*Estimated Time*: 30 minutes

 ### Objectives

+In this lab, you will:

 * Add Disposition Rule
 * Check-In Content Item